-Approximately 44 per cent of block funded hospitals reported non-admitted activity at the patient level, and 87 per cent reported aggregate service event information at the clinic level.
-Where available, these data are used to determine NWAU values utilising the NEP16 price weights.
+Approximately 45 percent of block funded hospitals reported non-admitted activity at the patient level, and 87 percent reported aggregate service event information at the clinic level.
+Where available, these data are used to determine NWAU values utilising the NEP17 price weights.

 For the hospitals that do not supply non-admitted activity, non-admitted NWAU is estimated based on reported in-scope non-admitted expenditure from the NPHED.
-The number of non-admitted NWAU is calculated by multiplying the total reported in-scope non-admitted expenditure by 0.000098.
+The number of non-admitted NWAU is calculated by multiplying the total reported in-scope non-admitted expenditure by 0.000104.

-The non-admitted multiplier is the parameter estimate from a linear regression of NWAU (using the NEP16 NWAU calculator) versus total in-scope non-admitted expenditure for small hospitals (total public patient equivalent NWAU less than 5,000) that have non-admitted activity data.
+The non-admitted multiplier is the parameter estimate from a linear regression of NWAU (using the NEP17 NWAU calculator) versus total in-scope non-admitted expenditure for small hospitals (total public patient equivalent NWAU less than 5,000) that have non-admitted activity data.
+Due to data quality issues, two establishments from Victoria were excluded as reference data for the modelling process.